 I’ve enjoyed creating and creations ever since I got my first Lego set at a young age.
 The fascination of fabricating something from basic blocks always seemed to fascinate me.
 Not much has changed since then: I still have a passion for creating and I still love Lego, but the main difference now is that I have moved on to some more advanced tools to create with.

-At College I chose the subjects of Maths, Computing, and Graphics (Product Design) as well as a short course in Fine Art.
+At College, I chose the subjects of Maths, Computing, and Graphics (Product Design) as well as a short course in Fine Art.
 I learnt about the technical aspects of object-oriented programming using Python in Computing and about vectors, matrices and everything in-between in my Maths lessons.
 Along side this, I learnt about the fundamentals of drawing both in a manner that is technical and artistic within my lessons for Fine Art and Graphics.
-During my time at College I started to develop an interest for the animation and games industry.
+During my time at College, I started to develop an interest in animation and the games industry.
 I continued with many side projects in my personal time and produced multiple 3D & 2D graphics for commissions and competitions.

 I decided I would pursue this and begun further education attending the NCCA at Bournemouth University studying BA (Hons) Computer Visualisation & Animation after college in 2013.
 At the NCCA I have learnt about a wide range of aspects of the VFX and games industry: animation, modelling, design, cinematography, pre-production, post-production, texturing, rigging, mathematics, programming, pipeline, group work, scripting, sculpting, and also theory work involving essays and research.